Gay rights face backlash in Poland

 “We’ve seen attacks on LGBTI organisations, but also racist crimes, getting more violent and no one from the government is speaking out or trying to stop it,” Chaber said.

-Right-wing NGOs, such as Ordo Juris, Fundacja PRO, or Stopaborcji.pl were also promoting homophobia eve more aggressively in the name of family names, Chaber added.
+Right-wing NGOs, such as Ordo Juris, Fundacja PRO, or Stopaborcji.pl were also promoting homophobia more aggressively in the name of family names, Chaber added.

 “We can see that they are getting more funding, but there is no transparency on where it comes from,” Chaber said.

-With Germany voting to legalising same-sex marriages this week, Chaber said many Poles would find it “shameful” that their country lagged behind.
+With Germany voting to legalise same-sex marriages this week, Chaber said many Poles would find it “shameful” that their country lagged behind.

 But Chaber said others would see it as a sign of the “rotten West” in line with Law and Justice’s anti-EU rhetoric.